BLCM/BLCMods/Borderlands 2 mods/empireScum/readme.md

 >This mod replaces all loot in the vendor at Uncle Teddy's with legendary loot

 #4: Skill Calculator
 >A skill calculator for community patch V1.3.
 Not exactly a mod, but probably useful.
+You can find it at <a>https://empirescum.github.io/BL2-Skills-Calculator-Community-Patch-/</a>